HMS Jackal (F22): Home Fleet

 After commissioning and workup, Jackal joined the 7th Destroyer Flotilla, part of the Royal Navy's Home Fleet.
 On the outbreak of the Second World War, the 7th Flotilla moved to the Humber, Duties included carrying out anti-submarine patrols and convoy escort missions in the North Sea, English Channel and the Western Approaches.
 On 6 September 1939, Jackal and sister ships Janus and Juno escorted the Norwegian steamer SS Batavia, carrying the staff of the British embassy in Berlin across the North Sea from Rotterdam to the Tongue lightship in the Thames estuary.
-Jackal collided with Janus at Kirkwall in the Orkneys on 14 October 1939, and after repair operated off the east coast of Britain for the next few months.
+Jackal collided with Janus at Kirkwall in Orkney on 14 October 1939, and after repair operated off the east coast of Britain for the next few months.
 On 28 February 1940, Jackal was badly damaged in a collision with the Swedish merchant ship Storfors (which was sunk), and was under repair at Blyth Shipbuilding Company, Northumberland until April 1940.

 When repaired, Jackal was deployed in support of Allied forces in the Norwegian campaign, escorting troopships and carrying out shore bombardments, before being transferred to Harwich, as part of the Nore Command, carrying out convoy escort and patrol operations.
 In July 1940, Jackal took part in the Dunkirk evacuation, patrolling to protect the evacuation ships.
 Following Dunkirk, Jackal returned to the routine of convoy escort and patrols.
 On 11 October Jackal, together with the battleship HMS Revenge and the destroyers Javelin, Jaguar, Jupiter, Kelvin, Kipling and Kashmir, shelled Cherbourg harbour.
 On 29 November 1940, Jackal, Javelin, Jupiter, Jersey and Kashmir were deployed to try to intercept a sortie by the German destroyers Karl Galster, Hans Lody and Richard Beitzen that resulted in Jackal's sister ship Javelin, commanded by Lord Louis Mountbatten, being torpedoed and badly damaged.